TJmask/Jietang.github.io/_pages/about.md

 ---

 * I am currently a 1st year Master of Science student in Business Analytics at Brandeis University.
-I am focusing on Python, R, SQL, Tableau as well as Git.
+I am focusing on Python, R, SQL, Spark, Cloud Computing, Tableau as well as Git.
 My undergraduate degree is Financial Engineering and I earned that degree in Sichuan University Chengdu, China.

 * My professional background includes a data analyst full time intern at BigQuant in the strategy department and a data analyst summer intern at Shanghai Pudong Development Bank.
 Some of projects I worked on include predicting the daily house price of Airbnb in Boston and Clustering Analysis of DRGs in healthcare industry.